algorithmica-org/algorithmica/content/english/hpc/number-theory/cryptography.md

 Between your browser and a bank.
 "Hey this is a message from a bank."

 Trust networks.
-E. g. everyone can trust Google or whoever makes the device or operating system.
+E.g., everyone can trust Google or whoever makes the device or operating system.

 ## Symmetric Cryptography